Lexus UX review - Engines, performance and drive

 The UX offers quite un-Lexus-like levels of driver engagement, with tight body control and a punchy powertrain

-The steering is well weighted and direct, too, thanks, in part, to the mounting of the steering rack directly to the subframe, without the need for rubber bushes.
+The steering is well-weighted and direct, thanks, in part, to the mounting of the steering rack directly to the subframe, without the need for rubber bushes.
 This reduces vibrations and flex, delivering a level of steering sharpness that is largely absent from this segment.

-We’d even go as far as to claim that the CVT automatic transmission – so often a party-pooper in an otherwise entertaining car – is a positive aspect of the UX.
+We’d even go as far as to claim that the CVT automatic transmission used in petrol-hybrid models – so often a party-pooper in an otherwise entertaining car – is a positive aspect of the UX.
 The changes are smooth and seamless, while the power delivery is more linear than in other transmissions of this type.
 It’s actually pleasant to use, which isn’t something we’d say about many CVTs.
+Electric UXs come with a single-speed automatic transmission so there are no gear changes to worry about.

-The majority of UX 250h models sold in the UK will be front-wheel drive, but an E-Four electric all-wheel drive variant is available.
-It uses a separate electric motor integrated into the rear differential to distribute power between the front and rear axles.
-There are many advantages here, including sharper cornering and improved grip on slippery surfaces, but in reality you’re unlikely to notice the difference in day-to-day driving.
+The majority of hybrid UX 250h models sold in the UK are front-wheel drive, with E-Four all-wheel-drive versions in the minority.
+The latter uses a separate electric motor integrated into the rear differential to send power to the back wheels.
+There are many advantages to this, including sharper cornering and improved grip on slippery surfaces, but in reality you’re unlikely to notice the difference in day-to-day driving.
 The added expense means we’d stick with the front-drive model.

 This is more than quick enough for a compact SUV, with the CVT transmission delivering smooth and relatively rapid acceleration when required.
 Equally impressive is the way the UX settles down to a refined and comfortable cruise when the performance isn’t wanted.